xqemu/xqemu-hdd-image/README.md

 	cp linux.iso /work

 Now we should have a file called "linux.iso" in this directory.
-You could burn this to a CD, and boot it on your PC after connecting a real HDD.
-We aren't going to do that.
+You could burn this to a CD, and run it on your PC after connecting a real HDD, but we aren't going to do that.
 Instead, to create a virtual disk image, we will use a virtual
-machine: Qemu!
+machine: QEMU!

 But before we can boot it, we need to create a virtual hard disk.
 Use `qemu-img` to create an 8G qcow2 formatted image: